Donna Moore (strongwoman)

-Donna Moore (born 1980) is a British strongwoman and winner of the 2016, 2017, and 2019 World's Strongest Woman competitions, the 2016 and 2017 Arnold Amateur Strongwoman world champion, and 2018 Arnold Pro Strongwoman champion.
+Donna Moore (born 1980) is a British strongwoman.
+The winner of the 2016, 2017, and 2019 World's Strongest Woman competitions, the 2015 Europe's Strongest Woman title, the 2016 and 2017 Arnold Amateur Strongwoman world championships, and 2018 Arnold Pro Strongwoman title, she's the second-most decorated professional strongwoman of all-time.

 Personal life

 Moore is a single mother of two children, and is from Colburn, North Yorkshire, in England.
 She has been competing since 2012.